7 Reasons to Avoid Pumpkin Spice Lattes this Fall

 In 2011, the International Agency for Research on Cancer declared this chemical to be “possibly carcinogenic to humans.”9

 I consider this good enough reason to stay away from anything with artificial colors.
 It’s just not worth the risk.

 A Better Way to Satisfy Your Pumpkin Spice Cravings

-Okay, now that you’re convinced to “run, don’t walk” away from those enticing pumpkin spice lattes, what can you do instead to satisfy your cravings for this fall treat?
+Now that you’re avoiding those enticing pumpkin spice lattes, what can you do instead to satisfy your cravings for this fall treat?

-Allow me to introduce my NEW limited edition seasonal flavor of Paleo Protein: Pumpkin Spice!
-First off, it’s made with REAL organic pumpkin–not “pumpkin syrup”–and REAL whole spices, including cinnamon, ginger, nutmeg, and allspice –not “natural and artificial flavors” produced in a lab.
-It’s gluten-free, dairy-free, and sugar-free, so you don’t have to feel guilty about indulging your love for pumpkin spice.
-Plus, with 21 grams of protein per scoop, it’s an excellent source of protein to keep you full and satisfied, as well as collagen and amino acid to help seal a leaky gut.
+Because ’s gluten-free, dairy-free, and sugar-free, you don’t have to feel guilty about indulging your love for pumpkin spice.
+Plus, with 21 grams of protein per scoop, it’s an excellent source of protein to keep you full and satisfied.
+Also, it’s chock full of collagen and amino acids to help seal a leaky gut.

-I formulated Pumpkin Spice Paleo Protein myself, so you know you’re getting only the cleanest protein powder sourced from non-GMO, antibiotic- and hormone-free, grass-fed beef.
-Best of all?
-It tastes DELICIOUS.
-Seriously, this might be my favorite Paleo Protein yet.
-And it’s only available for a limited time so stock up now so you can enjoy frothy Pumpkin Spice shakes long after the season is over!
+I custom-formulated Pumpkin Spice Paleo Protein to include only the cleanest protein sourced from non-GMO, antibiotic- and hormone-free, grass-fed beef.
+Best of all, it tastes DELICIOUS.
+It’s only available for a limited time so stock up now to enjoy frothy pumpkin spice lattes, smoothies, and shakes long after the season is over!